Pankajtanwarbanna/pankajtanwarbanna/articles/how-does-github-store-millions-of-repo-and-billions-of-files.md

 date: '2021-04-20'
 tags: ['system design']
 draft: false
-summary: 'Let's find out the architecture behind Github - world's largest code hosting platforms for collaboration and version control, storing millions of repo and billions of files.'
+summary: Let's find out the architecture behind Github - world's largest code hosting platforms for collaboration and version control, storing millions of repo and billions of files.
 author: the2ndfloorguy
 ---